anefischer/udacity/README.md

 ### AIND: Artificial Intelligence Nanodegree (nd898)
 __Recommended time:__ 3 months, __Level:__ Advanced, __Perequisite:__ Algebra, Calculus, Statistics, & Python

-The course is based around the book by Peter Norvig who also gives a lot of the lectures withinthe programm:
+The course is based around the book by Peter Norvig who also gives a lot of the lectures within the programm:
 * [Artificial Intelligence: A Modern Approach](https://amzn.to/3x9zn09)
 * [Künstliche Intelligenz: Ein moderner Ansatz](https://amzn.to/3jaDqVx)